soumabhab2016-sudo/NixGPT/README.md

 you should enter your own api key from gemini studio btw.
+Only works in Bash, Fish, and Zsh.